Immaculata University

 Phi Theta Kappa Scholarship - $1,000

 All Phi Theta Kappa members attending Immaculata University on a full-time day basis are eligible for an additional $1,000 award with proof of membership.
 Students must submit proof at the time of acceptance in order to be awarded the scholarship.
+This is a one-time scholarship of $1,000.

-Eligible to participate in the dual admissions process but are not eligible for admissions scholarships; however, these students study at a per-credit tuition rate, which represents a significant reduction in costs compared to the comprehensive tuition paid by full-time students.
+Students seeking to matriculte to Immaculata University's non-traditional programs are eligible to participate in the dual admissions process but are not eligible for admissions scholarships; however, these students study at a per-credit tuition rate, which represents a significant reduction in costs compared to the comprehensive tuition paid by full-time students.

 Financial Aid

 Transfer students will be awarded Financial Aid on the same basis as all Immaculata University students and will have equal access to all state and federal financial aid programs.
+Students are strongly encouraged to complete the Free Application for Federal Student Aid (FASFA) before May 1 each year to determine if they are eligible for a state grant.

 Contact Information